jonscrp/review_ds/README.md

-# Reviwing Data Structures and Algorithms
+# Reviewing Data Structures and Algorithms

 > You will find some of my python implementations and some answers to hacker rank questions.

 ### Current Data Structures Implemented
+    - Single LinkList
-    - SingleLinkList
+    - Doubly LinkList
-    - Stack
+    - Stacks
     - Queue

 ### In progress
+    - Heaps
     - Binary Tree and Graphs (Matrix and Array-Linklist representation )

-# Algorithms in progress
+### Algorithms in progress
     - Prims
     - Djakstra
     - DFS